snufkintomo/gemini-key-rotator/README.md

 ## Overview

 The Gemini Key Rotator is a powerful, self-hosted Cloudflare Worker designed to provide resilient and scalable access to Google's Gemini API.
 It acts as a reverse proxy, intelligently rotating through a pool of API keys to mitigate rate-limiting issues and ensure high availability.
-This project also includes an OpenAI compatibility layer, allowing you to use Gemini with tools and libraries designed for the OpenAI API.
+This project also includes compatibility layers for OpenAI and Claude APIs, allowing you to use Gemini with tools and libraries designed for these platforms.

 ## Key Features

 - **API Key Rotation:** Automatically rotates through a list of Gemini API keys to distribute requests and avoid rate limits.
+- **LLM Compatibility Layers:**
     - **OpenAI Compatibility:** A drop-in replacement for the OpenAI API, supporting `/chat/completions`, `/embeddings`, and `/models` endpoints.
+    - **Claude Compatibility:** Supports Claude's `/messages` and `/models` endpoints, including transformation of Gemini's "thinking" content into Claude's format.
 - **Durable Objects:** Utilizes Cloudflare's Durable Objects to maintain the state of API keys and ensure consistent performance.
 - **Secure Admin Panel:** A user-friendly interface for managing your access tokens and API keys, protected by an admin access token.
-- **Multiple Authentication Modes:** Supports OpenAI-style Bearer Tokens, Google-style `x-goog-api-key` headers, and `key` query parameters.
+- **Multiple Authentication Modes:** Supports OpenAI-style Bearer Tokens, Claude-style `x-api-key` headers, Google-style `x-goog-api-key` headers, and `key` query parameters.
 - **CORS Handling:** Includes flexible CORS handling to allow requests from various origins.
 - **Easy Deployment:** Deployable in minutes with Cloudflare's `wrangler` CLI.